nim-lang/Nim/doc/nep1.rst

 - Use `a..b` instead of `a .. b`, except when `b` contains an operator, for example `a .. -3`.
   Likewise with `a..<b`, `a..^b` and other operators starting with `..`.

+- Use `std` prefix for standard library modules, namely use `std/os` for single module and use `std/[os, sysrand, posix]` for multiple modules.

 - Prefer multiline triple quote literals to start with a newline; it's semantically identical (it's a feature of triple quote literals) but clearer because it aligns with the next line: